lucidobservor/floramancer-modpack/README.md

 ## Major Features

 - **Pack Modes** - There are two pack modes: Normal and Hard.
-There are currently only a few differences between the modes, the corporea spork, the passive decay timer, and the mana cost of the final items.
+Currently the only differences between the modes are the passive decay timer and the mana cost of the final items.
 See below for more details.

 - **Passive Flower Decay** - The biggest change this pack makes to ordinary Botania progression is making all generating flora suffer from passive decay.
 In Normal Mode, flowers will decay after one real world hour, while in Hard Mode,